RFR1/UnrealEngine_Multiplayer_Plugin/README.md

-This plugin uses the Steam Online Subsystem for multiplayer functionality, and works with UE4.27-UE5+.
+This plugin uses the Steam Online Subsystem for multiplayer functionality and works with UE4.27-UE5+.

 ## Setup

-**NOTE:** This documentation covers setup on Windows and Linux only, not MacOS.
+**NOTE:** This documentation covers setup for Windows and Linux only, not MacOS.

 First clone this repo or download a ZIP and extract the folder.
 You'll want to move/copy the Plugins folder into your project's main directory.
 If you already have a Plugins folder present in your directory, drag the MultiplayerSessions folder located in the downloaded Plugins folder into your existing Plugins folder.